 The AFL and AFL Clubs will take reasonable steps to protect all personal information within their direct control from misuse, interference, loss, unauthorised access, modification or disclosure.
 The AFL and AFL Clubs will take reasonable steps to hold information securely in electronic or physical form in access controlled premises or in electronic databases requiring logins and passwords.

-9. Contacting the AFL Regarding Access & Correction and Privacy Complaints
+12 Contacting Us Regarding Access, Correction and Privacy Complaints

 An individual may: